U.S. flight attendant union wants pro-Trump barred from flights after Capital insurrection - Aviation24.be

 U.S. Association of Flight Attendants-CWA (AFA) International President Sara Nelson wants to ban pro-Trump supporters from taking their flight back home.
-“Some of the people who traveled in our planes yesterday participated in the insurrection at the Capital today,” she said in a statement.
+“Some of the people who travelled in our planes yesterday participated in the insurrection at the Capital today,” she said in a statement.

 Nelson, president of AFA, which represents nearly 50,000 Flight Attendants at 17 airlines, continues: “Air travel is safe because everyone follows a strict set of rules, based on the spirit that ‘we’re all in this together.’
-The mob mentality behavior that took place on several flights to the D.C. area yesterday was unacceptable and threatened the safety and security of every single person onboard.
+The mob mentality behaviour that took place on several flights to the D.C. area yesterday was unacceptable and threatened the safety and security of every single person onboard.
 It will not happen again.
 There’s a reason that there are strict penalties and fines for failing to comply with crew member instructions.
 Enforcement keeps everyone safe.”

 And so it begins.